 My first book, Occupying Syria under the French Mandate: Insurgency, Space, and State Formation, was published by Cambridge University Press in 2012.
 I am currently writing my second book, titled The Nation Belongs to All: the Making of Modern Syria, which will offer in-depth analysis of the development of Syria’s politics, economics, and society from the 1800s all the way through to 2018.
 The Nation Belongs to All is contracted for UK publication with Allen Lane in 2019.

 My academic research has been published in journals such as New Political Economy, Journal of Historical Sociology, and International Journal of Middle East Studies.
-I was an affiliated researcher at the Institut Francais du Proche-Orient a Damas (IFPO) and at the Center for Arab and Middle East Studies at the American University of Beirut.
+I was an affiliated researcher at the Institut Français du Proche-Orient à Damas (IFPO) and at the Center for Arab and Middle East Studies at the American University of Beirut.
 I sit on the editorial board of two journals, Contemporary Levant and Critical Military Studies.
-My research has been supported with prestigious competitive fellowships from the Public Scholar Program at the National Endowment for the Humanities, the Woodrow Wilson Center for International Scholars, and the Crown Center for Middle East Studies at Brandeis University.
+My research has been supported with prestigious competitive fellowships from the Public Scholar Program at the National Endowment for the Humanities, the Woodrow Wilson Center for International Scholars, the Crown Center for Middle East Studies at Brandeis University, the American Druze Foundation, and the British Academy.

 My career experience includes universities, thinktanks, and NGOs in the Middle East, Europe, and North America.
 I have taught at Georgetown University, University of Exeter, School of Oriental & African Studies, London School of Economics, and Georgetown University Qatar, and was previously Head of the Middle East Program at the Royal United Services Institute for Defense and Security Studies (RUSI), a leading London thinktank.